purplecabbage/allihoopa.js/README.md

                 lower: 4, // Allowed values are 2, 4, 8, 16
             },
         },
+        // If the tonality is known and defined for the piece, provide the
+        // following object:
+        tonality: {
+            mode: 'TONAL', // Other valid values are 'UNKNOWN' and 'ATONAL'

+            // C Major scale.
+Omit scale if you're using an unknown or atonal
+            // mode above.
+            //
+            // A scale is an array of twelve booleans, indicating which pitch
+            // classes are included in the tonality.
+            scale: Allihoopa.getMajorScale(0),

+            // The root the tonality, indexed in scale.
+Omit root if you're
+            // using an unknown or atonal mode above.
+            //
+            // The "root:th" index must be set in the scale array.
+For example,
+            // setting this to 9 for a C Major scale will define the tonality
+            // to be A minor.
+            //
+            // On allihoopa.com, we will only use the "scale" value to determine
+            // which name to show, so a piece in A minor would still show up
+            // as the key of C.
+            root: 0,
+        }
     },
     attribution: {
         // If this piece is based on other pieces, provide a list of the IDs